Siege of Malacca (1641)

-The siege of Malacca (3 August 1640 – 14 January 1641) was a siege initiated by the Dutch East India Company and their local allies of Johor against Portugal's colony at Malacca.
-It ended in a Portuguese surrender and, according to Portugal, the deaths of thousands of Portuguese individuals.
-The roots of the conflict began in the late 16th century, when the Dutch arrived in the vicinity of Malacca.
-From there, they began occasional attacks against the Portuguese colony, including multiple failed sieges.
-In August of 1640, the Dutch began their last siege, which took a heavy toll on both sides, with disease and starvation rampant.
-Finally, after the loss of a few major commanders and numerous troops, the Dutch stormed the citadel, completely ending Portugal's control of the city.
-Ultimately, however, the new colony was of little importance to the Dutch compared to their previously existing local territory, Batavia.
+The siege of Malacca (3 August 1640 – 14 January 1641) was initiated by the Dutch East India Company and their local ally, Johor, against Portuguese Malacca.
+It ended with a Portuguese surrender and, according to Portugal, the deaths of thousands of Portuguese individuals.
+The roots of the conflict began in the late 16th century when the Dutch arrived in the vicinity of Malacca.
+From there, they launched occasional attacks against the Portuguese colony, including multiple failed sieges.
+In August 1640, the Dutch commenced their final siege, which took a heavy toll on both sides, with disease and starvation rampant.
+Finally, after the loss of several major commanders and numerous troops, the Dutch stormed the citadel, completely ending Portugal's control of the city.
+Ultimately, the new colony was of little importance to the Dutch compared to their previously existing local territory, Batavia.

 Background

-Malacca, constructed by the Malays in the 1400s, was a significant hub of trade toward the beginning of the 16th century.
+Malacca, established by the Malays in the 1400s, was a significant hub of trade toward the beginning of the 16th century.
 It was conquered by the Portuguese Empire in 1511, and was noted for its wealth and prestige by Portuguese officer Duarte Barbosa.
 Historian ShawnaKim Lowey-Ball has argued that Portugal's exploitation of the division between Hindus and Muslims led to Malacca's economic decline and loss of the status it once held under their rule.
 Another issue caused by Portugal was the reformed government it introduced, which attempted to impose Catholicism, create a singular currency, and monopolise the spice trade.

 The arrival of the Dutch in Aceh in 1598 further disturbed the balance of power in the area.
 Rumours of what they had done to the inhabitants of Bantam led Portuguese merchants to describe them as pirates.
 The Dutch were also fiercely protective of the new trading area they had gained.

 Prior conflicts

 The Dutch East India Company had been seeking greater dominance of the East Indies for decades before the invasion.
 Besides the Portuguese, their rivals included the Malays, the Javanese, and the Acehnese.
-Cornelis Matelief began a siege in 1606, but was forced to lift it prematurely.
+Cornelis Matelief de Jonge began a siege in 1606, but was forced to lift it prematurely.
 Another siege attempt was launched in 1608 by Pieter Willemsz Verhoeff, but similarly ended in failure.
 More unsuccessful attempts occurred during 1623–1627.
 Occasional vessels continued to arrive in the years that followed, seeking to harass the Portuguese forces.
 Cornelis Symonz van der Veer was a leader of these attacks, attacking vessels and blocking the transport of supplies.